EpsilonFO/blur/README.md

 This project uses the YOLOv8-Face model provided by [lindevs/yolov8-face](https://github.com/lindevs/yolov8-face), which offers pre-trained YOLOv8 models specifically optimized for face detection.

 The original models were trained on the WIDERFace dataset and are released under the AGPL-3.0 license.

+The STT and TTS version uses the
+[Whisper from OpenAI](https://huggingface.co/openai/whisper-large-v3-turbo), and [XTTS-v2 from Coqui](https://huggingface.co/coqui/XTTS-v2) libraries, actual open source SOTA models for STT and TTS performances.

 ## LICENSE